451PCBCOM/PCB-TRC20/CODE/README.md

-Solidity code of the TRC20 toekn 451PCBCOM (PCB)
+Solidity code of the TRC20 token 451PCBCOM (PCB).